 Radio-frequency identification (RFID) offered another solution for asset tracking but was short-lived because the ‘scan in, scan out’ approach couldn’t offer end-to-end, real-time visibility to an asset’s location and was too cumbersome to deploy across a large customer base.

-Loscam chose Thinxtra to design and deploy an IoT-enabled Track and Trace solution for a major customer.
+Loscam chose Thinxtra, working over the Sigfox 0G network, to design and deploy an IoT-enabled Track and Trace solution for a major customer.